Skip to main content

 Recovery From a Dental Bone Graft

 After your dental bone graft surgery, you should start to feel better within a week or two.
 You'll usually be able to return to your normal activities within a day or two.
-Complete recovery will take between three and nine months.2
+Complete recovery will take between two and eight months.14

-To ensure a smooth and speedy recovery during the first few weeks after surgery, you'll need to:3
+To ensure a smooth and speedy recovery during the first few weeks after surgery, your dentist may recommend the following aftercare instructions:14

-• Apply ice packs to the area to control pain and swelling within the first two days.
+• Apply ice packs to the area to control pain and swelling.

-• Avoid crunchy or hot foods and liquids.
+• Avoid crunchy or hot foods and liquids.17

-• Not touch the incision area with your fingers or tongue13
+• Do not touch the incision area with your fingers or tongue.15

-• Visit your doctor regularly for checkups and X-rays to ensure the area is healing.
+• Visit your dentist regularly for checkups and X-rays to ensure the area is healing.13

 Icon Question Mark